Categories

 The OED says “wussy” originated with the addition of the suffix “-y” to the noun “wuss.”
 And it suggests that “wuss” may have originally been a blend of “wimp” and “pussy” used to mean a cat.

 However, the evidence we’ve found indicates that “wussy” originated as a rhyming term for “pussy,” and that “wuss” is simply a short form of “wussy.”
-In fact, “wussy” showed up in English dozens of years before the first OED sighting of “wimp” used to mean a weak or ineffectual person (1920).
+In fact, the rhyming term “wussy” showed up in English dozens of years before the first OED sighting of “wimp” used to mean a weak or ineffectual person (1920).

 As for “pussy,” it originated in the 16th century when the “-y” suffix was added to “puss,” a proper or pet name for a cat.